Jeddah at a Glance

 Due to its proximity to Islam’s Holy Cities, Jeddah has always been a major stop for devout Muslims performing the hajj to Mecca and Medina.
 Today, an estimated 500,000 pilgrims enter Saudi Arabia via Jeddah every year.
 The city also hosts a number of trade fairs, such as the Saudi International Motor Show, Propac Arabia (processing and packacking), Machinex (machinery and equipment), and Beyond Beauty Arabia.

 Hospitality is big business in the area.
-Expats interesting in working in Jeddah’s tourism industry should note, though, that the percentage of Saudis is fairly high in this sector.
+An expat interested in working in Jeddah’s tourism industry should note, though, that the percentage of Saudis is fairly high in this sector.
 So, it’s worth looking into other fields, e.g. Jeddah’s construction business, finance and real estate, ICT, food processing, or social services.
-The latter – i.e. education and healthcare – is actually the main job opportunity for Saudi and foreign women working in Jeddah.
+Education and healthcare provide the main job opportunities for Saudi and foreign women working in Jeddah.

-Expatriates with expertise or professional experience in urban development might soon find themselves working in Jeddah.
-There are several ambitious infrastructure projects under way.
+Expatriates with expertise or professional experience in urban development could soon find themselves working in Jeddah.
+There are several ambitious infrastructure projects under way and new ones keep arising.
 For example, the Saudi Landbridge is supposed to connect Jeddah to the Persian Gulf; a high-speed railway line is going to link Mecca and Medina; the King Abdullah Economic City will feature industrial enterprises, finance companies, educational institutions, and centers for science and technology.

 Yanbu al Bahr